flagCommon Core

 Common Questions About 8th Grade Math

-Grade 8 math covers linear equations, systems of equations, functions, transformations, Pythagorean theorem, scientific notation, exponents, irrational numbers, and bivariate data analysis.
+8th Grade Math covers linear equations and functions, systems of equations, the Pythagorean Theorem, transformations and congruence, scientific notation, exponents, irrational numbers, and data analysis with scatter plots.

-How does StudyPug help with Common Core standards?
+How does StudyPug align with Common Core standards?

 Practice Smart, See Real Progress